KarmaScripter/BudgetNinja/README.md

 # BudgetExecution
-The data access layer used in the Budget Execution tool.
+The data access layer for the Budget Execution tool.